jasperhabicht/jsonparse/README.md

 2) If you don't need to access whole objects or arrays from the JSON data, you can set the key `skip structures` which should increase parsing speed.

-3) If the JSON data contains a considerable amount of numbers, setting `validate numbers=false` can slightly increase parsing speed.
+3) If the JSON data contains a considerable amount of numbers, parsing speed can be increased slightly by setting `validate numbers=false`.

 4) If the JSON data does not change often, you can externalise the parsed result by setting the key `externalize`.